Get Started with the Amazon Working Backwards PR/FAQ Framework for Product Innovation

 We innovate by starting with the customer and working backwards.
 That becomes the touchstone for how we invent. – Jeff Bezos

-It starts by defining the customer experience, then iteratively working backward from the end until everyone is clear about what to build.
 At Amazon, this is the single document for product managers to align their product idea with internal stakeholders, clarify customer problems to solve, capture additional detail from other stakeholders (including other product managers), and create excitement across the company before the product team commits to building features.

 The goal of the PR/FAQ is to provide all the necessary context and detail for a customer to understand the product/feature and make an informed decision on whether they want to try it out.
 The FAQ should answer any question that a customer might have about the product/feature and give them the confidence to take the next step.

-You can download the template in Notion or Google Docs here:
+You can download the template in Notion or Google Docs here ↓

 Notion – The all-in-one workspace for your notes, tasks, wikis, and databases.